OZ4Tech/Challenge-Code-Quiz/README.md

 n/a

 ## Functionality
-timed quiz on JavaScript fundamentals that stores high scores
+Timed quiz on JavaScript fundamentals that stores high scores.

 ## Credits
 n/a